Iván Alejo

-Iván Alejo Peralta (born 10 February 1995) is a Spanish professional soccer player who plays for Cádiz CF as a right winger.
+Iván Alejo Peralta (born 10 February 1995) is a Spanish professional footballer who plays as a winger for Real Valladolid.

 Club career

 Born in Valladolid, Castile and León, Alejo joined Atlético Madrid youth setup in 2011 from Real Valladolid.
 He made his senior debut for the former's C-team in 2014, in Tercera División.

 Alejo was promoted to the reserves in Segunda División B in July 2014.
 After suffering relegation, he agreed to a three-year deal with another reserve team, Villarreal CF B also in the third division.

 On 19 July 2016, Alejo signed a two-year contract with Segunda División club AD Alcorcón.
 He made his professional debut on 20 August, coming on as a second-half substitute for Sergio Aguza in a 0–0 home draw against SD Huesca.

 Alejo scored his first goal as a professional on 13 May 2017, netting the first in a 2–0 home win against Rayo Vallecano, but was sent off a minute later.
 On 14 June, after helping the Madrid side avoid relegation, he signed a four-year contract with SD Eibar.

 Alejo made his debut in La Liga on 21 August 2017, replacing goalscorer Charles in a 1–0 away win over Málaga CF. He scored his first goal in the category on 3 December, netting his team's second in a 3–1 home defeat of RCD Espanyol.

 On 26 July 2018, Alejo signed a five-year contract with fellow top division side Getafe CF. The following 31 January, after being rarely used, he was loaned to second division side Málaga CF until the end of the season.

 On 30 August 2019, Alejo moved to Cádiz CF in the second level, also in a temporary deal, signed until the end of the season.
 The following 22 July, after achieving promotion, the club exercised the obligatory buyout clause and signed him permanently until 2025.

+On 31 December 2024, Alejo moved abroad for the first time in his career, after agreeing to a loan deal with Cypriot First Division side APOEL FC.
+He moved to the latter club permanently the following 1 July, but terminated his link shortly after and returned to his first club Valladolid on 9 July, signing a two-year contract.

 Personal life

-In March 2020, Alejo donated 10,000 euros to the Hospital Clínico Universitario de Valladolid for the purchase of sanitary supplies needed during the COVID-19 pandemic.
+In March 2020, Alejo donated €10,000 to the Hospital Clínico Universitario de Valladolid for the purchase of sanitary supplies needed during the COVID-19 pandemic.